 - Improved mental outlook: Concentrating on the present moment during meditation may help a person anxiously think about the past or future less often and soften their reactions to difficult experiences.

 - Better managed pain: Some studies have found that meditation can reduce pain, while others have not.
 Even when meditation does not reduce a person’s physical pain, it may help make the pain more bearable.
 This effect may be useful for people who have trouble sleeping due to chronic pain.

-Up to one year after participating in a meditation program, many participants still experience better sleep quality.
-Researchers believe this may be due to changes to connections in the brain, changes to the way a person moves through sleep stages, and the practice of mental techniques that decrease sleep-disrupting thoughts.
+Although more research is needed, evidence suggests that mindfulness meditation may improve sleep quality on a level similar to exercise or cognitive behavioral therapy.
+Researchers believe this improvement may be due to changes to the way a person moves through sleep stages and the practice of mental techniques that decrease sleep-disrupting thoughts.

 How to Meditate